Practical Nursing Certificate

 To be eligible to petition to the Practical Nursing program, the student must meet the following academic requirements:

-- Reading: Appropriate score on reading placement test (ACCUPLACER, ACT, or SAT) or completion of college preparatory reading (CPE 0200) with a grade of C or better.
-Students are excused from reading placement tests if they have obtained a C or better in a college-level English composition course or have recently completed high school senior English with an appropriate grade in accordance with College policy.
+- Reading: Appropriate score on reading placement test (ACCUPLACER, ACT, or SAT) or completion of college preparatory reading (CPE 200 with a C or higher, or ENG 0800 with an A, or ENG 0850 with a C or higher).
+Students are excused from reading placement tests if they have obtained a C or higher in a college-level English composition course or have recently completed high school senior English with an appropriate grade in accordance with College policy.

-- Writing: Appropriate score on writing placement test (ACCUPLACER, ACT, or SAT) or completion of college preparatory writing (CPE 0400) with a grade of C or better.
+- Writing: Appropriate score on writing placement test (ACCUPLACER, ACT, or SAT) or completion of college preparatory writing (CPE 400 with a grade of C or higher, or ENG 0900 with a grade of C or higher).
 Students are excused from writing placement tests if they have obtained a C or better in a college-level English composition course or have recently completed high school senior English with an appropriate grade in accordance with College policy.

 Upon completion of the program, the graduate may apply to the Ohio Board of Nursing to take the NCLEX-PN Examination.
 Candidates for licensure in Ohio must disclose information related to any prior felony or misdemeanor, any crime involving gross immorality or moral turpitude, any violation of a drug law, and/or recent diagnosis or treatment of a psychotic disorder.
 The Ohio Board of Nursing will determine whether the candidate may take the licensing exam.